 What engine does the Bentley Continental GT Convertible have?

-The Bentley Continental GT Convertible is fitted with a twin-turbocharged, 4.0-liter, W12 making a prodigious 626 horsepower and 664 lb-ft of torque.
-Designed, developed, and hand-built in England, the engine is mated to an 8-speed dual-clutch transmission, which allows great flexibility with gearshifts -- buttery smooth when sedately cruising, yet lightning fast when driven aggressively.
-Fuel economy figures haven’t been released yet, but the new engine is cleaner and more fuel efficient than its predecessor.
+The Bentley Continental GT Convertible is fitted with a choice of engines.
+You can get a twin-turbocharged, 542-horsepower 4.0-liter V8 or a twin-turbocharged, 6.0-liter W12 making a prodigious 626 horsepower and 664 lb-ft of torque.
+The W12 was designed, developed, and hand-built in England.
+Both engines are mated to an 8-speed dual-clutch transmission, which allows great flexibility with gearshifts -- buttery smooth when sedately cruising, yet lightning fast when driven aggressively.
+Fuel economy figures haven’t been released yet, but the new engines are cleaner and more fuel efficient than their predecessors.
 We expect the city number to hover in the mid-teens, with the Bentley earning low-20s on the highway.

 How fast is the Bentley Continental GT Convertible?

-The Bentley Continental GT Convertible is astonishingly quick for a vehicle with a 5,322-pound curb weight.
-Credit its potent engine, quick-shifting transmission, and all-wheel-drive traction.
-The automaker quotes a 0-60 mph sprint in just 3.7 seconds.
+The Bentley Continental GT Convertible is astonishingly quick for a vehicle with a 5,147-5,322-pound curb weight.
+Credit the potent engines, quick-shifting transmission, and all-wheel-drive traction.
+The automaker quotes a 0-60 mph sprint in just 3.7 seconds with the W12, and 4.0 seconds with the V8.
 Top speed is a toupee-spinning 207 mph.

 A power-operated convertible roof isolates from the outside world